Find the Best Landscape Design Companies for Your Business

 Space is at a premium in many Bloomfield yards, but a creative landscape design can make even a compact area feel like a private oasis.
 The key is intelligent space planning that maximizes every square foot.

 Define Functional Zones: Think of your yard as an outdoor room with different areas for different activities.
 Clearly define zones for dining (a patio), relaxation (a lounge area with comfortable seating), gardening (raised beds or borders), and play.
-Using low walls, changes in paving material, or strategic planting can subtly separate these zones without building solid barriers4.
+Using low walls, changes in paving material, or strategic planting can subtly separate these zones without building solid barriers.

 Embrace Vertical Space: When square footage is limited, think upward.
 Vertical gardens, trellises with climbing vines, and tiered planting beds add layers of interest and greenery without consuming precious ground space.
 Tall, narrow ornamental trees or shrubs can provide privacy from neighbors without spreading too wide.

 Multi-Functional Elements: Choose features that serve more than one purpose.
 A retaining wall can also be a seating ledge.
-A paved patio area can define the dining zone by day and, with the addition of string lights or landscape lighting, become an enchanting entertainment space by night5.
+A paved patio area can define the dining zone by day and, with the addition of string lights or landscape lighting, become an enchanting entertainment space by night.

-Find the perfect landscape design for your needs
+Find the perfect landscape design companies for your needs

 Get personalized recommendations and expert advice